-Principal Amount \$22,530,000.00

-Original Issue Premium 2,942,363.15

-Total Sources

-Uses of Funds

-Deposit to Public Project Revolving Fund (1) \$ 7,333,739.06

-Deposit to Refunded Obligations Redemption Account (2) 17,920,000.00

-Costs of Issuance (3)
+Principal Amount Original Issue Premium Finance Authority Contribution Total Sources Uses of Funds Deposit to Program Fund Account (1) Deposit to Refunded Obligations Redemption Account (2) Costs of Issuance (3) Total Uses

-Total Uses \$25,472,363.15

-Amounts deposited in the Public Project Revolving Fund will be used to reimburse the Finance Authority for Loans previously made to the 2018B Governmental Units, which have been used to finance Projects for such 2018B Governmental Units and, as applicable, fund an agreement reserve fund.
-See "APPENDIX F - 2018B GOVERNMENTAL UNITS; LARGEST REPAYMENT OBLIGATIONS."
+(1) Amounts in the Program Fund Account will be used to fund Loans to the 2019B Governmental Units, which will be used to finance Projects for such 2019B Governmental Units and, if applicable, fund an agreement reserve fund.
+See "APPENDIX A-2019B GOVERNMENTAL UNITS; LARGEST REPAYMENT OBLIGATIONS."

-A portion of the proceeds of the Series 2018B Bonds will be held in a segregated account by the Trustee and applied to redeem the Refunded Obligations as described herein.
+(2) A portion of the proceeds of the Series 2019B Bonds will be held in a segregated account by the Trustee and applied to redeem the Refunded Obligations as described herein.
 See "Refunded Obligations," "INTRODUCTION - Authority and Purpose," and "SCHEDULE I - SCHEDULE OF REFUNDED OBLIGATIONS."

-(3) Costs of issuance include Underwriters' discount, legal fees, rating agency fees, Trustee fees, municipal advisor fees, and other miscellaneous costs.
+(3) Costs of issuance include Underwriters' discount, legal fees, rating agency fees, Trustee fees, municipal advisor fees, NMFA administrative fees, and other miscellaneous costs.